Unique model railroad structure plan-sets designed in CAD.

 Bridge - Bascule •••• Bascule bridges were, and can still be found in many cities where trains needed to cross rivers.
-This is prototypical design of the CNW bridge still located on the north branch of the Chicago river by Kinzie St. Bascule is based on the French word meaning “see-saw,” a Bascule bridge features a moveable span which rotates on trunnion (a horizontal axis).
+This is prototypical design of the CNW bridge that is still located on the north branch of the Chicago river by Kinzie St. Bascule is based on the French word meaning “see-saw,” a Bascule bridge features a movable span which rotates on trunnion (a horizontal axis).
 A large concrete counterweight offsets the weight of the structure.
 This bridge is being designed with styrene shapes to represent steel for indoor and outdoor railroad gardens.
 Designed for a single track.
-Footprint 95ʺ x 10 ¾ʺ.
+Footprint 95ʺ x 10-¾ʺ as designed.

-Bridge - 48’ Timber Deck •••• This prototypical bridge as designed has a footprint of 24ʺ x 10ʺ for a single track.
+Bridge - 67’ Timber Deck •••• This prototypical bridge as designed has a footprint of 24ʺ x 10ʺ for a single track.
 Easily constructed for a double track for indoor or outdoor railroad gardens.
-Optional wood or pipe railings.
-Plan-set includes: 2) super B, and 1) A size sheet material list.
+Optional wood or pipe railings and also includes a material list.

 Bridge - Pratt Steel Trussed Through Tied Arch •••• This 108ʺ tied arch (bowstring) type is commonly used for suspension bridges.
 First, it is claimed by many that suspension bridges were not used for trains.
 NOT true!
 I have seen documentation on two RR suspension bridges.
 This bridge would look good in a railroad garden.
 A tied arch resists spreading (drift) at its bearing by using the deck as a tie place.
 This bridge is being designed with styrene shapes to represent steel for indoor and outdoor railroad gardens.